The Effects of Data Quality on Machine Learning Performance on Tabular Data: Experimental setup

-\stitle{Clustering.} The \emph{Letter} dataset contains\PaperLong{\ \numprint{20000} samples of different} statistical measures of character images~\cite{letter-dataset,uci-repo}.\PaperLong{\ Each sample describes one of the 26 capital letters in the English alphabet and was generated by randomly distorting pictures of the letters in 20 different fonts.The measured statistics were scaled, bounding the feature values to integers $i$ in the range $0 \leq i \leq 15$.
-As this dataset does not contain categorical features, it is the only dataset that the consistent representation polluter cannot be applied to.
-This is a deliberate decision, as the majority of existing clustering datasets do not contain categorical features, and we would like to examine the other data quality dimensions on a clustering-typical dataset.\\} The \textsf{Bank} dataset\PaperLong{\ was created through marketing campaigns of a banking institution conducted via phone calls.
-It} contains different characteristics of a person and has a binary target stating whether a term deposit is~\texttt{sub\-scribed} ~\cite{bank-dataset,moro2014data}.\PaperLong{\ For clustering, however, having only two clusters is not the norm and, hence, not a representative use-case for our experiments.} We use a subset of this dataset, taking the education level as the target and keeping only three features related to it to have more than two clusters.
-We removed all classes with less than \numprint{2000} samples to avoid significant data loss when applying the target class balance polluter.\\ The \textsf{Covertype} dataset\PaperLong{\ was created by the Colorado State University and} consists of descriptive information about forested areas\PaperLong{\ and thereby helps natural resource managers in their decision-making processes}~\cite{covertype-dataset,blackard1999comparative}.\PaperLong{\ Each sample contains cartographic measures for an observation of a 30×30\,m cell.
-Numerical features like the slope or elevation and categorical features like the wilderness area or soil type can be used to derive the cover type, i.e., the dominant forest type in the study area.
-Exemplary target classes are “Spuce/Fir” and "Krummholz”.\\} All datasets used for the evaluation of clustering approaches were sampled as the last step of their preprocessing to reduce their size.\PaperLong{\ The sampling was conducted in the same manner for all datasets: \numprint{7500} samples were targeted for each of the datasets, however, we wanted to sample equally many data points for each class, creating a balanced dataset in the process.} We slightly varied the number of samples selected per dataset to be a multiple of the dataset's class count larger than \numprint{7500}.\PaperLong{\ Instead of sampling once, we decided to also use the same five random seeds used for any random operations in the polluters to create a total of five preprocessed datasets per raw dataset.
-This choice was made to account for the potential impact the sampling may have on the data if done using only one seed.
-However, since this increased our number of datasets from 3 to 15, we decided to limit ourselves to using only the random seed a dataset was sampled with to initialize any pollution applied to it, thus, reducing the number of polluters applied to each of our 15 datasets by a factor of 5 and still ending up with the same number of combinations of preprocessed dataset and pollution.}
+} The \textsf{Bank} dataset\PaperLong{was created through marketing campaigns of a banking institution conducted via phone calls.
+It} contains different characteristics of a person and has a binary target stating whether a term deposit is~\texttt{sub\-scribed} \cite{bank-dataset,moro2014data}. \PaperLong{For clustering, however, having only two clusters is uncommon and, therefore not a representative use-case for our experiments.} We use a subset of this dataset, taking the education level as the target and keeping only three features related to it to have more than two clusters.
+We removed all classes with fewer than~\numprint{2000} samples to avoid significant data loss when applying the target class balance polluter.
+The \textsf{Covertype} dataset\PaperLong{was created by the Colorado State University and} consists of descriptive information about forested areas\PaperLong{and thereby helps natural resource managers in their decision-making processes}~\cite{covertype-dataset,blackard1999comparative}. \PaperLong{Each sample contains cartographic measures for an observation of a~30×30\,m cell.
+It includes numerical features such as \texttt{slope} or \texttt{elevation}, as well as categorical features like \texttt{wilderness area} or \texttt{soil type}, which are used to derive the \texttt{cover type},~i.e., the dominant forest type in the study area.
+Exemplary target classes are ``Spuce/Fir'' and ``Krummholz''.